poojahooda22/cuberto-clone-nextjs/README.md

 You canstart editing the page by modifying `app/page.tsx`.
-The page a
+The pag

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.